dietercastel/SAE/README.md

 ## Options

 ### projectPath (String, REQUIRED)
-The path to your project floder. `__dirname` in your main file can often be used for this setting.
+The path to your project folder. `__dirname` in your main file can often be used for this setting.

 ### keyPath (String, REQUIRED)
 The absolute path to a file containing the server-side key for encrypting the client-side sessions.
 Example: `/path/to/keyfile.key` pointing to a file containing only `mynb1supersecretkey4me`.
 Do not put this file under version control!
-This feauture is espicially intended to avoid placing private data into open by accident for example on a public github repository.
+This feature is especially intended to avoid placing private data into open by accident for example on a public github repository.
 Be wary of your keys/secrets/private info!

 ####Key format restriction
 The key in the file is check against 2 very simple rules to make sure it's sufficiently secure (for now).
-The key must be at least 16 characters long and needs to include at least two words (letter sequences seperated by a non-letter sequence).
+The key must be at least 16 characters long and needs to include at least two words (letter sequences separated by a non-letter sequence).
 Optimally, you use a long true random generated string that will most likely fit these requirements.

 ### failedAuthFunction (function, REQUIRED)
-A function that gets executed when a request is not proberly authenticated.
+A function that gets executed when a request is not properly authenticated.
 Example
 ```JavaScript
 function(req,res){